Saturday, October 21, 2017

 Members of the Advisory Committee must also reside in this area.

 Citizen participation at Advisory Committee meetings is both welcomed and encouraged.
 Scheduled meeting information may be obtained by contacting the

 The Advisory Committee and its individual members are pleased to entertain inquiries about the annexation process and the applicability of State law to proposed annexations.

-Readers who have comments on this site or questions about the annexation process are invited to contact the County Administrative Office at 661-868-3198 or the Committee at
+Readers who have comments on this site or questions about the annexation process are invited to contact the County Administrative Office at 661-868-3198 or

 Additional Committee Information